opctl/opctl/website/docs/reference/opspec/op-directory/op/call/op.md

 > This is equivalent to providing named arguments to a function in modern programming languages.

 ### outputs
-An object for which each key is a variable to assign and the value is one of:
+An object for which each key is an output of the referenced op and the value is one of:

 |value|meaning|
 |--|--|